Bat Boy (character)

 Bat Boy is a fictional creature who made numerous appearances in the American supermarket tabloid Weekly World News, beginning with a front page story in 1992.
 The character became a pop-culture icon.
-In 1997, the story of Bat Boy was turned into an Off-Broadway musical, Bat Boy: The Musical.
+In 1997, the story of Bat Boy was turned into an off-Broadway musical, Bat Boy: The Musical.

 History

-Weekly World News is a tabloid newspaper that publishes patently fabricated stories which were purported to be factual.
+Weekly World News is a tabloid newspaper that publishes patently fabricated stories which purport to be factual.
 Within the pages of the paper, Bat Boy is described as a creature who is "half human and half bat".
 His pursuers, according to Weekly World News, are scientists and United States government officials; he is frequently captured, then later makes a daring escape.
 The original scientist who found him was named Dr. Ron Dillon.
 Another character, Matthew Daemon, S.O.S.
 (Seeker of Obscure Supernaturals), crossed paths with him in several stories.

 Bat Boy was created by former Weekly World News editor Dick Kulpa.
 Writer Bob Lind was assigned the story six weeks later.
 He debuted as a cover story on June 23, 1992.
 The original front-page photo of Bat Boy, showing his grotesque screaming face, was the second-best selling issue in the tabloid's history, and he has since evolved into a pop-culture icon.
 He became the tabloid's de facto mascot of sorts.